-- 1. Level 4 students will complete 192 clinical practice hours accrued by participation in simulation lab practicum, complex skills fair/occupational presentation, observational experiences, ACLS training, clinical transition practicum, class case studies and clinical transition practicum debriefing sessions. - 2.
+- 1. Level 4 students will complete 192 clinical practice hours accrued by participation in simulation lab practicum, complex skills fair/occupational presentation, ACLS training, clinical transition practicum, class case studies and clinical transition practicum debriefing sessions. - 2.
 Make-up may be subject to change depending on status of Covid. - 3.
-Students are required to notify Level 4 Faculty Advisors prior to absences from the observational clinical experiences in ED, ICC/MICU/SICU, and any portion of absences prior to all clinical activities.
+Students are required to notify Level 4 Faculty Advisors prior to absences from all clinical activities.
 Students must successfully make-up all missed clinical practice hours along with associated written assignments, to receive credit for RNSG 2360.
 See Student Handbook for complete absence policy. - 4.
 Students are required to notify assigned faculty advisor of all or failure to complete and submit when due, written clinical assignments or makeup clinical assignments by the due date.
-Failure to complete as assigned will result in a Plan for Success, and/or incomplete "I" for the course according to the college student policy (see the Highlander), until all requirements are successfully completed.

-5. Students absent from the:

-- a.
-Observational clinical experience will complete 12 hours of clinical time, on the next scheduled clinical make-up day, as space is available. - b.
-Complex skills fair will complete an APA comprehensive paper discussing each skill, using current textbooks and one peer reviewed nursing journal.
-The paper will be submitted to assigned skills lab faculty. - c.
-Clinical simulations See the instructor plan for Simulation on MCC Learning Management System D2L. - d.
-Debriefing conferences during Clinical Transition Practicum will meet with their clinical advisor to complete related activities. - e.
+Failure to complete as assigned will result in a Plan for Success, and/or incomplete "I" for the course according to the college student policy (see the Highlander), until all requirements are successfully completed. - 5.
+Students absent from the: - a.
+Complex skills lab will meet with their clinical advisor to complete related activities or alternative assignment. \\\Mandatory\\\ Level 4 critical skills: tracheostomy care, ventilator care, blood transfusion, and central line dressing change, must be completed and checked off by skills lab. - b.
+Clinical simulations See the instructor plan for Simulation on MCC Learning Management System D2L. - c.
+Debriefing conferences during Clinical Transition Practicum will meet with their clinical advisor to complete related activities. - d.
 HESI Review and HESI Live NCLEX review will complete an assignment to be determined by faculty based on content and time missed.
-The student will notify assigned faculty advisor of all or any portion of absence from the review course, including entering late or leaving early. - f.
+The student will notify assigned faculty advisor of all or any portion of absence from the review course, including entering late or leaving early.

+e.
 Clinical Transition Practicum will arrange with their preceptor make up of hours missed, as approved by advisor.
-Students must complete 108 hours in CTP and a total of 192 clinical hours to satisfactorily complete the ADN program. - g.
-Student must attend and participate to obtain ACLS class which is a component of the required 192 hours for satisfactory completion of the ADN program.
+Students must complete 120 hours in CTP and a total of 192 clinical hours to satisfactorily complete the ADN program.